d4n3436/Fergun/README.md

 * Start the bot again, now the bot should be running with the minimal config.

-Note: If you set up a local Lavalink server the bot should be runnning the server automatically.
+Note: If you set up a local Lavalink server the bot should be running the server automatically.

 ### 4. Testing and changing the default prefix